 Under the City Charter, the City Council may impose a gross earnings tax not exceeding 8.0% upon the revenues of Tacoma Water.
 The current tax rate is 8.0%.
-Under the Bond Ordinance, the gross earnings tax is subordinate to the payments required to be made into any fund or funds previously or subsequently created for the payment of the principal of and interest on water revenue bonds of the City.
+Under the Tacoma Water bond ordinances, the gross earnings tax is subordinate to the payments required to be made into any fund or funds previously or subsequently created for the payment of the principal of and interest on water revenue bonds of the City.